 Crushed stone, gravel, slag, sand, and filler from an approved source.
-Crushed gravel may be used to satisfy crushed particle and Friction Type 3 requirements for HMA mixtures.
-Produce crushed gravel as a separate operation by crushing a gravel aggregate retained on a screen at least 1/4 inch (6 mm) larger than the aggregate size specified the portion of a gravel aggregate retained on a screen at least 1/4 inch (6 mm) larger than the sieve size that 100% of the gravel will pass after crushing.
+Crushed gravel may be used to satisfy crushed particle requirements.
+Produce crushed gravel as a separate operation by crushing a gravel aggregate retained on a screen at least 1/4 inch (6 mm) larger than the aggregate size specified.